mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 ~~~
 Perfect!
 So our dev3 user does not have the `"{cse}:PKS DEPLOY RIGHT"` granted to their role so they aren't able to deploy clusters within the org.

-## CSE and NSX-T Integration
+## Step 4: CSE and NSX-T Integration

 Whenever a PKS Kubernetes cluster is created via CSE, the CSE server reaches out directly to the NSX-T API upon cluster creation completion to create a Distributed Firewall rule to prevent any traffic from entering cluster from other clusters deployed in the environment.

-To verify this, after the `dev1-cluster` cluster creation is completed, log in to the [NSX-T manager](https://nsx.pks.zpod.io) and navigate to the **Advanced Network and Security** tab and then the **Security** > **Distrubuted Firewall Rule** tab on the left hand menu.
+**4.1** To verify this, after the `dev1-cluster` cluster creation is completed, log in to the [NSX-T manager](https://nsx.pks.zpod.io) and navigate to the **Advanced Network and Security** tab and then the **Security** > **Distrubuted Firewall Rule** tab on the left hand menu.
 Locate the `isolate-dev1-cluster...` DFW stanza and expand it to examine the 2 rules created:

 ![Screen Shot 2019-07-26 at 11 29 38 AM](https://user-images.githubusercontent.com/32826912/61963590-f8c49280-af99-11e9-8298-c2cd4eefead0.png)

-Examine the rules to understand what each one specifies.
+**4.2** Examine the rules to understand what each one specifies.
 The first rule (Allow cluster node-pod to cluster node-pod communication), ensures that all pods within the `dev1-cluster` can communicate with each other.
 The second rule (Block cluster node-pod to all-node-pod communication) ensures that pods running in other clusters (`ALL_NODES_PODS`) can not reach the pods running in the `dev1-cluster`.
 We can examine the target groups these rules are applied to by selecting the hyperlink for each group within the rule:

 ![Screen Shot 2019-07-26 at 11 29 59 AM](https://user-images.githubusercontent.com/32826912/61963591-f8c49280-af99-11e9-8f0a-37f0565c1442.png)

 ![Screen Shot 2019-07-26 at 11 30 17 AM](https://user-images.githubusercontent.com/32826912/61963592-f8c49280-af99-11e9-9488-1231505662a1.png)

-Please delete the cluster after you finish this demo (you will use the `demo-cluster` for subsequest demo workflows):
+**4.3** Please delete the cluster after you finish this demo (you will use the `demo-cluster` for subsequest demo workflows):

 ~~~
 $ vcd cse cluster delete dev1-cluster
 ~~~
 CSE will delete the DFW rule create to isolate the cluster while the PKS control plane will handle deleting all additional NSX-T resources created to support the cluster.

-After deleting the cluster, please run the `onboarding-demo-cleanup.sh` script to clean to environment up for the next user:
+**4.4** After deleting the cluster, please run the `onboarding-demo-cleanup.sh` script to clean to environment up for the next user:

 ~~~
 $ ./zPod-PKS-CSE-Demos/CSERBACDemo/onboarding-demo-cleanup.sh